LightCurve MoE: A Dynamic Sparse Routing Mixture-of-Experts Architecture for Efficient Stellar Light Curve Classification: Variable types and Data reduction

-Eclipsing binaries can be classified as EA, EB or EW types based on different shapes of light curves.
-The light curves for the EA type remain almost unchanged between the two eclipses.
-The light curves exhibit variations between eclipses for the EB type due to the ellipsoidal shape of components.
-EW type eclipsing binaries have contracting ellipsoidal components, and their light curves show quasi-sinusoidal modulations.
-In this work, we don't focus on sub-type classification.
+These binaries are classified into EA, EB, or EW types based on their light curve shapes.
+EA-type binaries display minimal variation between eclipses, whereas EB-type binaries show changes due to the ellipsoidal shapes of their components.
+EW-type binaries, characterized by contracting ellipsoidal components, exhibit quasi-sinusoidal modulations in their light curves.
+In this study, we do not focus on these sub-type classifications.